Web technologies are growing and changing almost on a monthly basis.

 Making any decision requires knowing the pros and cons of each option beforehand, and it’s becoming more challenging to make a good choice with confidence.

 What is NextJS?

-What’s more, you can practically forget about choosing between static and dynamic thanks to Automatic Static Optimization.
+What’s more, you can practically forget about choosing between a static site and dynamic thanks to Automatic Static Optimization.
 With this feature, these terms are kind of merged into one because it allows for building a hybrid application with server-side rendered pages as well as statically generated ones.

+What is Next js used for?
 Choosing NextJS comes with three main advantages:

 - Better user experience